 Justice and Society (Bachelor of Arts)

-Justice and society graduates work in a variety of public service positions.
-Before furthering their education, some graduates go on to post-graduate volunteering with:
+The Bachelor of Arts in Justice and Society will prepare graduates for work in a variety of public service positions.

 - Criminal Justice